Glimpse history through old images of Dunfermline, in Fife, Scotland.

 A great collection of photos showing the town’s people and places through the ages.

-A nice collection of photos uploaded in 2013.
+A nice collection of photos uploaded to YouTube in 2013.
 Shows different locations around town over recent decades.

 The crowds are out in force to cheer on the long parade of children and teenagers.